SNMP framework for Python, version 4.x (alpha)

 The pysnmp.smi sub-package defines and implements data model for SNMP SMI objects.
 With that model, various objects defined in MIB file could be implemented in Python, loaded into SNMP entity and used for verification and visualisation purposes (SNMP manager side) and/or become management targets (SNMP agent side).

 Since PySNMP native MIB compiler/codegenerator is not yet implemented, the Python dump feature of libsmi library is used.
-In order to convert MIB text files into pysnmp.smi-compliant Python source, the following procedure could be used:
+In order to convert MIB text files into pysnmp.smi-compliant Python source, something like the following UNIX shell script could be used:

 for srcfile in /usr/share/snmp/mibs/*txt do